Nishain/Foody-App-React-Native/README.md

 ``
  Note this validation happen on input on  lost focus not onTextChange ``
-- In order to generate bill the cart should not be empty, user should previously provided all company details *(name,contact details .etc)* user can also edit them anytime and there should be no conflict in the cart - *`No item with greater discount than discount limit for particular item`*
+- In order to generate bill the cart should not be empty, user should previously provided all company details *(name,contact details .etc)* user can also edit them anytime and there should be no conflict in the cart - *`No item with greater discount than discount limit for particular item and disciunt should be numbers`*
+- Discount field automatically lose focus upon typing 2 digit number (upto 99%)
 - Can View history of bills of past purhcase orders.User can filter the history by date
 - Company details are stored in local storage and automatically included if provided in bill recipt the company logo is stored in base64 format
 - For performance improvement cache rendering is used by using ``useMemo()`` hook